JeremieMelo/jeremiemelo.github.io/_pages/about.md

 * 02/2020: One co-authored paper, _ABCDPlace: Accelerated Batch-based Concurrent Detailed Placement on Multi-threaded CPUs and GPUs_, is accepted by IEEE TCAD.
 Please checkout the [PDF](https://doi.org/10.1109/TCAD.2020.2971531) and source code [release](https://github.com/limbo018/DREAMPlace).
 Cheers!

 * 01/2020: Our recent work, _Towards Area-Efficient Optical Neural Networks: An FFT-based Architecture_, received the **Best Paper Award** at ASP-DAC 2020.
 Please checkout the [PDF](https://doi.org/10.1109/ASP-DAC47756.2020.9045156).
 Cheers and thanks to all the co-authors!
+Please check the [UT ECE News](https://www.ece.utexas.edu/news/texas-ece-students-win-best-paper-award-asp-dac-2020)!

 * 11/2019: One co-authored paper, _Design Technology for Scalable and Robust Photonic Integrated Circuits_, is accepted by ICCAD 2019.
 Please checkout the [PDF](https://doi.org/10.1109/ICCAD45719.2019.8942045).
 Cheers!